Design and Manufacturing | Autodesk

 From generative design to automated modeling, toolpaths, and drawings, the AI built into our toolsets works alongside you to enhance creativity and decision-making.
 With Autodesk AI, your team can find new solutions to challenges more quickly and sustainably than ever before.

-Built for engineers who design complex products, equipment, and systems, the Autodesk Product Design & Manufacturing Collection includes top design software—with extended capabilities for Inventor and AutoCAD—plus additional tools for analysis and simulation, visualization, reality capture, detailing, and automation.
+Built for designers of complex products, equipment, and systems, the Product Design & Manufacturing Collection is an integrated set of professional-grade CAD, CAM, and CAE applications, including Autodesk Inventor, AutoCAD, and Vault, with exclusive extended capabilities for simulation, visualization, reality capture, and automation.

 Bring your products to market with unprecedented levels of efficiency and collaboration.